Quick iPad File Sharing with QR Codes

 Distribute Files to Students Quickly and Easily

-By using QR codes, even young students can have access to files you share without signups, usernames, passwords, secret codes, or other hassles.
+By using QR codes, even younger students can have quick access to files you share without signups, usernames, passwords, secret codes, or other hassles.
 Using this simple method, only teachers need an online storage account.

 A QR code is a type of barcode that can have information like a website URL encoded into it.
 Teachers can share files by having students scan a QR code that has the web address of their shared online folder.

 Take a picture of a page in a book and put it in the shared folder for the students to read or study for discussion.
 Add a picture of a skeleton for students to diagram.
 Share graphic organizer templates for reading comprehension and writing literacy assignments.
 Take a picture of the homework assignment for the week and put that in there.
 Put a school calendar in there too.
 You could share the class folder link or QR code sheet for parents to view or access files.

 How to Setup Quick iPad File Sharing with QR Codes

 This is a one time setup process.
 After it is setup and working as expected, you simply post or email sheets of the QR codes for students to use and then add or subract files from your shared folder.

 Setup Example using Dropbox:

 Here is how I setup my account.
 You can add more folders and share them separately for different classes to access as needed.
 In this example, I am sharing the RM-10 Shared Files (Sample) folder.